The JSON Flex Advantage

 The Indexing Features

 The JSON Flex solution begins with versatile configuration options that define how to index your JSON files.
-When you define an object group, you specify which JSON log and event files to index with that group, and you have the standard features like object filtering, isolation keys for data separation, and field overrides to control data typing of fields.
+When you define an object group, you specify which JSON log and event files to index with that group, and you have the standard features like cloud storage object filtering, isolation keys for data separation, and schema overrides to control data typing of fields.

 JSON FLEX augments object group processing features with these additional capabilities: